 These dramatic spires were once the first sight of European land glimpsed by seafarers arriving from the Americas in centuries past.

 We stop for coffee and a snack at the end of the Duje Valley, enjoying the endless views, before continuing onwards.
 The landscape changes, with the path dipping into cool forest as we descend, completing our hike in the pretty village of Espinama.

 After our gentle introduction to the beauty of the area and a couple of nights in comfortable rural guesthouses, the next day brings change as we ascend into the high Picos.
-Beginning at the Fuente Dé cable car, we are carried up to over 750m in less than five minutes.
+Beginning at the Fuente Dé cable car, we are carried up more than 750m in less than five minutes.
 Alighting at El Cable station (1,834m) it’s clear that the meadows and foothills of yesterday are far behind us: we are now hiking in the clouds, accompanied by a cool breeze.
 The path has transformed into grey limestone, punctuated only by the violet spikes of alpine thistles.

 The compact Picos de Europa National Park may only be around 40km across, but this is exciting and challenging terrain, worthy of exploration.

 Its highest peak, Torre de Cerreda, scrapes in at 2,650m but its most famous peak is the Bulnes de Naranjo (also know as Picu Urriellu), a sheer slab of limestone rising impossibly from the plateaus that surround it.
 A rite of passage for Spanish climbers, its gleaming walls and legendary status have earned it comparison with the infamous El Capitan in Yosemite.
 For hikers, its grippy limestone trails have their difficulties too, with razor sharp edges, crevasses, and vertiginous paths that at times, are almost impossible to follow without proper navigation.